Who is Marilyn Manson's ex wife?

 Q: What is burlesque?

 A: Burlesque is a form of entertainment that combines elements of comedy, dance, and striptease.
-It often features elaborate costumes, theatrical performances, and a celebration of sensuality.
+It often features elaborate costumes, theatrical performances, and a celebration of female empowerment.